In or out of the House, John Dingell was at home on Twitter

 Dingell never held his fire or ire for Trump on Twitter, referring to him last month as “idiot president” and “crook” in tweets about the partial government shutdown.
 Earlier, he called the president, no slouch at name-calling, a “damned two-bit grafter” and has lobbed many other sobriquets more colorful and profane.

-It’s doesn’t appear that Donald Trump has ever tweeted about Dingell.
+It doesn’t appear that Donald Trump has ever tweeted about Dingell.

 Dingell made no apologies about his party affiliation, tweeting often last year in support of Democratic candidates in the midterm elections.
 He even offered some incentive to GOP lawmakers to step aside: “To my Republican friends in Congress: Retirement is a blast.
 Naps.
 Snacks.
 Join me.”